Board to begin search for permanent Capitol Police chief

 The department has long faced allegations of racism, notably in a 2001 class-action lawsuit brought on behalf of more than 300 current and former officers who alleged they lost out on promotions and assignments to less-qualified black officers and were harassed with racial epithets.

 Merchant reported from Houston.
+Associated Press writer Colleen Long in Washington contributed to this report.